FreeRide: Harvesting Bubbles in Pipeline Parallelism: Design Overview

 \subsection{Side Task Programming Interface}

-Given the high cost and priority of the main pipeline training workload, the side task should not overlap with this main task so as to avoid competing for GPU resources.
-This requirement is challenging from a programmer's perspective as it is difficult to tailor every workload to different bubble shapes.
-We observe that GPU workloads are not monolithic, rather, they can be often divided into small, repeated \emph{steps} with largely predictable per-step duration.
+Given the high cost and priority of the main pipeline training workload, the side task should not overlap with this main task to avoid competing for GPU resources.
+This requirement is challenging from a programmer's perspective, as it is difficult to tailor every workload to different bubble shapes.
+We observe that GPU workloads are not monolithic, rather, they can be often divided into small, repeated \emph{steps} with largely predictable per-step duration and resource consumption, i.e., GPU memory.
 For example, epochs in model training, iterations in graph analytical workloads~\cite{xu_gardenia_2019,page_pagerank_1999,koren_matrix_2009}, and steps to process each image in image-processing workloads~\cite{nvidia_developers_image_2019} all follow this pattern.
 On the other hand, bubbles also demonstrate repeating and predictable patterns, as discussed in Section~\ref{sec:bubble-study}.

-With these observations in mind, our idea is to provide an iterative programming interface that supports the step-by-step execution of side tasks to fit bubble patterns --- the side tasks can be naturally divided into smaller steps to fit into bubbles of different shapes.
-This interface employs a state machine abstraction for the life cycle of a side task composed of different states during its execution.
-The execution of side tasks within bubbles can be implemented as state transition functions in Figure~\ref{fig:programming-model} (details in Section~\ref{sec:programming-model}).
-An execution pattern tailored to control the start and pause of side tasks through state transitions minimizes the performance impact on pipeline training.
+With these observations in mind, our idea is to provide an iterative programming interface that can incorporate the step-by-step execution of side tasks to bubbles with various shapes.
+The user only has to implement the side task step without being concerned with the bubble shapes, and the bubbles can serve these side tasks with largely predictable durations to avoid lack of GPU resource or overlapping of side task execution and pipeline training.
+The iterative programming interface provided by \bb{} employs a state machine abstraction for the life cycle of a side task composed of different states during its execution.
+The execution of side tasks within bubbles can be implemented as state transition functions in Figure~\ref{fig:programming-model} (details in Section~\ref{sec:programming-model}). \bb{} works as the middleware layer in between the side tasks and the bubbles of pipeline training, managing the side tasks' start and pause through controlling their state transitions.
+In this way, \bb{} fits the side tasks into bubbles and minimizes the performance impact on pipeline training.

 We recognize that not all GPU workloads can be easily adapted to our iterative model.
 To accommodate these workloads, \bb{} provides the imperative interface as an alternative.
 The idea is to enable pausing and resuming of execution using transparent signals from a lower level.
 For this reason, it does not require complex adaption but comes with a slightly higher performance overhead.
 We discuss both interfaces in Section~\ref{sec:template}.